 WordPress as event tickets system

-The Events Calendar is a plugin that allows you to create and manage events in WordPress.
+The Events Calendar itself is a plugin that allows you to create and manage events in WordPress.
 It creates a new “events” section in your site, which can be used to store all your event details.

 To get your WordPress events manager, we need to install these plugins.
 Then, let’s create some events.
 We go to Events > Add new to find this screen:

 The core functions we are looking for are in the first panel after the description box.
 There you can add your WordPress tickets data, which is used later for our WooCommerce ticket selling activities.
 Above you get a glimpse of one of the main data points for our events: the date.

 This may seem confusing, as WordPress has the date box for posts.
 But that is the publishing date of the event ad.
 Therefore, once you publish this your event is visible in your site.
 The custom field under “The Events Calendar” options is when the event happens for your attendees.

 Next, we have the location, organizers and the event website.
 The location can be used with the venue’s address on Google Maps.
 Each venue can be stored for later use.

 As for organizers, this can be used to showcase whoever is responsible for the event.
 This includes their contact information for questions or special requests.
 Right after that, there’s the event’s website field.
 This is useful if you have a site just for it, or if you are publishing about someone else’s event.

 Underneath these, we have ticket selling options.

 These options are available only when you install and activate the Events Ticket plugin.
 They allow you setting price, sales, SKU, capacity for your WordPress event tickets.
 In addition, you can collect attendee information, and store that as custom fields for later use.
 This may come in handy to get to know your attendees a little better.